Cogitate-consortium/cogitate-data/docs/03_cogdataset.md

 #### CT Data Acquisition

 Following surgery, post-operative CT scans were obtained from the subjects to assist in localizing the electrodes on specific brain tissue.
 At NYU, scans were performed using a Siemens SOMATOM Force scanner.
 At Harvard, imaging was conducted using the Medtronic O-arm MVS O2, manufactured by Medtronic.
 At WU, scans were acquired using various scanners manufactured by GE MEDICAL SYSTEMS.

-<span style="background-color: red"><b>Please note:</b></span>
-**MR and CT data were collected for the subjects at Brigham and Women’s Hospital and Children’s Hospital Boston.
-However, due to the data protection policies, they are not included in the COGITATE Data Release.**

 #### Behavioral Data Acquisition